Spongy Moth

 How do you prevent its spread?

-• Healthy trees can withstand up to 30% defoliation for several years in a row with few ill effects.
+• Healthy trees can usually withstand up to 30% defoliation for several years in a row with few ill effects.

 Damage to Trees